The Wattle Story

-Having moved homes 12 times...and counting, WATTLE's founder, Ryan Lawson, knows a thing or two about the struggle to find a good sofa.
+Having moved homes 12 times...and counting, Wattle Living's founder, Ryan Lawson, knows a thing or two about the struggle to find a good sofa.

 Cheap and flimsy in-a-box sofas that are badly made, or heavy and expensive sofas that require a team to move.
 Sofas are traditionally complicated to put together, expensive to reupholster and inflexible (they won't fit into your next space) so, it's little wonder most sofas end up on street corners.